-While AGVs and AMRs preform similar tasks, there is a large variance in their methods and in the capabilities that stem from them.
+While AGVs and AMRs perform similar tasks, there is a large variance in their methods and in the capabilities that stem from them.
 Both, as a baseline function, are able to transport materials through industrial facilities and effectively reduce the need for manually operated machinery.
 However, the efficiency gains generated will depend on the distinct abilities of your robot’s competencies in navigating your facility and accomplishing its tasks in a dynamic environment.
-Understanding the varying abilities of AGVs and AMRs in path-planning and navigating will help guide those automating towards the best investment.
+Understanding the varying abilities of AGVs and AMRs in path-planning and navigating will help guide those automating toward the best investment.

 Traditionally, AGVs navigate using infrastructural landmarks, such as wires, magnets, tape, reflectors, or QR codes placed throughout the facility.
 Any AGV will rely on one or many of these features, moving along predetermined paths like a train on a track.
 Because these features are permanently and geographically set from the start, the robot is limited to operating on these fixed routes.
 This means any changes would require further infrastructural updates, newly planned routes, and a loss of valuable operating time.

 AMRs, and some advanced AGVs, employ a technique called natural, feature-based localization.
 Using a combination of Lidar and camera-based sensors to make a virtual map of its environment in real-time, the robot locates static features such as walls, racking, and pillars and uses these features to orient itself.
 Due to this, AMRs are not confined to any specific route and are able to navigate dynamic and ever-changing environments easily.
 Paths can be changed or interrupted with little consequence.
 This method forgoes the inconvenience and cost of infrastructure changes associated with traditional AGV installation and provides a more flexible form of navigation.